 - An interest in cartoons could be used to teach empathy or social skills by looking at the way the characters treat each other

-Honestly, you know your child, student or client well.
+You know your child, student or client best.
 Develop a plan that will utilize their SIA in learning new skills that works best for them!

 Support your child's special interest: